-The small room you pass through to get in is the Buttery, used to store drink and prepare simple food.
+The small room you pass through to get into the underecroft is called the Buttery, and was used to store drink and prepare simple food.
 The monastery kitchen was at this corner of the site, just the other side of the wall.